Skip to main content

 Oncology

-Principle Investigator Dr. Paul Hess Description NC State Veterinary Hospital is enrolling patients for a clinical trial of an experimental immunotherapy for the treatment of bladder cancer.
+Principle Investigator Dr. Paul Hess Description NC State Medical Oncology is enrolling patients for a clinical trial of an experimental immunotherapy for the treatment of bladder cancer.
 The primary purpose of this study is to investigate the safety and immune-stimulating properties of a novel therapy being developed at NCSU.
-There will be multiple dosing groups during…
+Testing Requirements 8-day study (Monday –…

 Jul 18, 2023